-It is important to understand what the Federal Trade Commission is and what kind of authority they have before you can learn what challenges they have been posing to fraudulent reviews.
+It is important to understand what the Federal Trade Commission is and what kind of authority they have.
+This is important, because posting fake reviews is illegal, and can land you trouble and legal fines.

 The FTC can make arrests, engage in lawsuits, and inform the public about bad actors in the consumer space.

-The FTC is a government agency that states its mission as “protecting consumers and competition by preventing anticompetitive, deceptive, and unfair business practices through law enforcement, advocacy, and education without unduly burdening legitimate business activity.”
+The FTC is a government agency whose mission is “protecting consumers and competition by preventing anticompetitive, deceptive, and unfair business practices through law enforcement, advocacy, and education without unduly burdening legitimate business activity.”
 In other words, they have the full legal might of the United States government behind them, if they choose to use it.
 The FTC can make arrests, engage in lawsuits, and inform the public about bad actors in the consumer space.
 This is especially important in the medical technology sector, an example being Hindawi Publishing’s fake peer reviews.

-The FTC has been fairly proactive in recent years to try to stem the tide of fake reviews on e-commerce sites.
+The FTC has been fairly proactive in trying to stem the tide of fake reviews on e-commerce sites in recent years.
 Here are a few steps they have taken and lawsuits they have engaged in.

-The organization recently sued a company that had been rigging reviews for a weight loss supplement, in addition to deceiving consumers as to what was actually in the supplement.
+The organization recently sued a company that had been rigging reviews for a weight loss supplement and deceiving consumers as to what was actually in the supplement.

 If the FTC has surmised that a company has paid for fake reviews or created fake reviews of their own accord or in any way deceived consumers, they can and will issue a lawsuit.
-The organization recently sued a company that had been rigging reviews for a weight loss supplement, in addition to deceiving consumers as to what was actually in the supplement.
+The organization recently sued a company that had been rigging reviews for a weight loss supplement and deceiving consumers as to what was actually in the supplement.
 The lawsuit went to court and the company was fined $12.8 million dollars, though that amount will likely change as the case makes its way through the appeals process.
 The FTC has recently lobbed dozens of similar lawsuits.